-At Tidemill, we recognise music as a valuable part of our arts curriculum and a subject that is enjoyed by many.
-Music can also help to develop the skills and attitudes that can support learning in other subjects.
-This includes listening skills, the ability to concentrate, creativity, intuition, aesthetic sensitivity, and perseverance, the ability to work in a group, self-confidence and sensitivity towards others.
-We provide a high quality music education where pupils are engaged and inspired to develop a love of music which in turn will develop their talent as musicians.
+At Tidemill, we recognise music as a valuable part of our arts curriculum and a subject that is enjoyed by children throughout the school.
+Music helps to develop skills and attitudes to enable children to become life-long learners, as well as to support their learning in other subjects.
+This includes providing valuable opportunities for children to develop their communication skills, curiosity, creativity and resilience.
+Through engaging with a diverse range of music, children will develop their self-confidence as well as appreciation and respect towards others.
+We provide a high-quality music education where pupils are engaged and inspired to develop a love of music which in turn will develop their talent as musicians.

-Our music teachers plan the teaching of music according to the National Curriculum, linking it to IPC themes, where relevant.
+Our music teachers plan the teaching of music according to the national curriculum, making cross-curricular links where relevant.
 This provides a broad range of music opportunities and experiences and ensures progression of knowledge and skills across and within each key stage.
 Music regularly features in lessons for children during nursery and reception years.
 There are plenty of opportunities for our children to sing, explore sounds and dance and play to music.
 In KS1 and 2, children learn to recognise and respond to musical patterns, perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.
-They learn to play instruments including djembe drums and keyboard.
+In KS2, children learn to play instruments including djembe drums and keyboard.